Seagate/cortx-s3server/README.md

 # For now dev centric readme
+All the steps below are automated using ansible.
+Please see <source>/ansible/readme

 # Updation to nginx.conf.sample -- Added client_max_body_size to have max body size as 5GB